5G-MAG/Tech/pages/5g-multicast-broadcast-services/explainer_1.md

 <figure>
   <img src="./images/figure_mbs_1.png" alt="" width="60%">
-  <figcaption style="text-align: center; font-style: italic">To receive Multicast Services, UEs must first subscribe to a multicast group.
+  <figcaption style="text-align: left; font-style: italic">To receive Multicast Services, UEs must first subscribe to a multicast group.
 Base stations 1 and 2 use the PTM delivery method to serve subscribed UEs within their reception footprints.
 Base station 2 additionally uses the PTP delivery method to serve UEs that require more robust delivery.
 Base station 3 (not supporting MBS) can deliver multicast packets via a conventional unicast PDU session unique to each subscribed UE.</figcaption>
 </figure>

 ## Broadcast Services